 Goals and milestones

 Instead of approaching your project as a single drawn-out process, you might find it helpful to break it down into more manageable pieces.
-(This is true for the project’s timeline and the code itself.)
 At the most macro level, you have an overarching goal: What problem is your software addressing?
-Who will be using it?
+Who will use it?

 As you begin to break the project into smaller features and user stories, you’ll want to rank them according to priority.
 To do this, plot each feature on a prioritization matrix, a four-quadrant graph that helps you sort features according to urgency and impact.
 The horizontal axis runs from low to high urgency; the vertical axis runs from low to high impact.